photo of Pont de l'Arche next to the Eure river

 A strategic medieval city

 Imagine drakkars sailing silently down the Seine, sacking Rouen and burning Jumièges Abbey.
 In 862, to counter these repeated attacks, King Charles II decided to establish a stronghold at Pont-de-l’Arche, geographically well placed to control the river.
 Long regarded as the “Key to Rouen”, its strategic position as a fortified bridge town in Normandy meant that the town played an important role in the history of Normandy and France.
-Here, the Viking epic, the Duchy of Normandy, the Hundred Years’ War, illustrious characters and the history of the Seine’s bargemen are all intertwined.
+Here, the Viking epic, the Duchy of Normandy, the Hundred Years’ War, illustrious characters and the history of the Seine’s bargemen all come together.

 Discover the city step by step

-Stage 1
+Step 1

 The bridges on the Quai de Verdun